Facebook X Instagram Youtube Pinterest TikTok

 In the early 1900s, the inn was acquired by Samuel Rhodes, who gave the building its current title.
 He also added two wings and a third floor to the structure.
 Then, in the 1960s, the financier Leo M. Bernstein bought the structure and introduced numerous renovations.
 Bernstein hailed from Washington D.C. and had a keen interest in preserving American history.
 He was also a very savvy real estate broker and adored collecting antiques.
 He decorated the Wayside Inn with many of his lavish pieces.

-The inn was then sold in 2009 to Jacob and Lois Charon.
-Since then, guests and employees alike have encountered ghosts all around the building.
+The Wayside Inn, one of the most famous haunted inns in Virginia, has witnessed countless paranormal encounters since its purchase by Jacob and Lois Charon in 2009.
+Guests and employees alike have encountered ghosts all around the building.
 One staff member, for example, recalls seeing the apparition of a woman in a high-collared blue dress floating around in the lobby.
 Others have spotted the ghosts of war veterans flitting from room to room.

 Other strange things are seen and heard at the Wayside Inn.
 Several people have caught the creepy sounds of children running in otherwise empty hallways.
 Servers have seen dishes fly off shelves in what was once the slave kitchen, even felt something brush their arms while working.